Herndon, Virginia: Government

-The current Mayor is Sheila A. Olem, who was first elected to Council in 2010 and served as Vice Mayor in 2018 until her election as Mayor in 2020.
+The current mayor is Keven J. LeBlanc, Jr., who was first elected to Council in 2023.
 The Mayor chairs the Council and heads the executive branch of the town government.
-The Police Department, independent of the county police department, is headed by Chief Maggie DeBoard, and consists of 56 sworn officers along with the assistance of the Herndon Police Citizen Support Team.
-The Herndon Police Department achieved national recognition on November 8, 1986 by becoming the seventh police agency in Virginia and the 42nd police agency in the United States to be accredited by the Commission on Accreditation for Law Enforcement Agencies.
+The Police Department, independent of the county police department, is headed by Chief Steven Pihonak, and consists of 56 sworn officers.
+The Herndon Police Department achieved national recognition on November 8, 1986, by becoming the seventh police agency in Virginia and the 42nd police agency in the United States to be accredited by the Commission on Accreditation for Law Enforcement Agencies.

 Attractions

-Herndon boasts a wide variety of diversions and celebrations year round.
+Herndon boasts a wide variety of diversions and celebrations year-round.
 Among the community events are:

 Herndon contains the Herndon Depot Museum, the site of "Mosby's Raid on Herndon Station", which was a Civil War skirmish that took place on St. Patrick's Day, 1863.
 Also within the town is The Herndon Centennial Golf Course, the Herndon ArtSpace (a community art gallery), community center with basketball and racquetball courts and multiple baseball fields, and an aquatic center.
 Adjacent to the community center is Bready Park, with indoor tennis courts.
 Additionally, every residence within the town borders is within a mile or less of a public park.
 Herndon is home to a professional live theatre, NextStop Theatre, which produces a variety of plays, musicals, concerts, and educational theatre programming each season.